Abagrotis striata Buckett, 1968

-Abagrotis striata is a medium-sized (FW length 15–17 mm) dark reddish brown-gray moth with cream-colored reniform spots, black horizontal streaks at the wing base, in the cell, and on the distal wing, and a gray thorax with central brown area that flies near junipers in southern Idaho during the summer.
-The forewing is slightly variable, dark reddish gray-brown, sometimes with a slight violet tint.
+Abagrotis striata is a medium-sized (FW length 15–17 mm), dark reddish brown-gray moth that flies near junipers in southern Idaho during the summer.
+It has a gray thorax with a central brown area and a forewing with cream-colored reniform spots as well as black horizontal streaks at the base, in the cell, and on the distal area.
+The forewing is slightly variable, either dark reddish gray-brown, sometimes with a slight violet tint.
 The distal terminal area is slightly lighter, especially near the apex, without a strong contrast in darkness with the subterminal area.
 A black basal dash is fused to the black claviform spot to produce a long basal streak that extends as far lateral as the reniform spot.
 The cell is filled with black; usually continuing as a thinner streak from the reniform spot.
 A series of uniform black lines extend from the mid-subterminal area to the outer margin, and some of the adjacent veins are also black to produce a strongly streaked appearance to the distal wing.
 The transverse lines are evident as double gray marks on the costa.
 The fringe is dark gray.
 The reniform spot is relatively small, triangular, filled with light yellow.
 The orbicular spot is usually absent.
 The hindwing is dark gray with a two-toned gray and white fringe.
 The head, collar, and patagiae are gray, while the central thorax is tan to light reddish brown.
 The male antenna is filiform.

 This species flies in open juniper forests in the Central Basin and Range Ecoregion.